Wines to bring joy. Everyday.

 Here in the Barossa, Eden Valley is my Côte-Rôtie in a New World.
 Its elevated slopes on an east-west aspect are ideal for exploring Shiraz of contrasting styles.

 For instance, ‘The Blonde’ comes from a vineyard resplendent in afternoon light, consisting of sandy loam with quartz on a limestone base giving the wine accentuated perfume and complexity.
 ‘The Brunette’ is from an elevated east-facing vineyard of heavy soils with deep red clay and ironstone, giving structure and longevity.

-Rising from the Barossa floor, the Eden Valley’s bushy ridges and rolling hills are dotted with a series of vineyards, continuing all the way up to the cooler reaches of some 500m.
-There’s a notable attention to detail around the mostly older vines, yes, but it’s the rocky, shallow sites and their ancient soils, from loamy sand to clay to quartzite gravel, along with the higher elevation, that make them such a premium growing region.
-Perfect, in fact, for winemakers looking for a variety of fruit profiles and better acid retention, for balance, finesse and complexity.
+These sites rise from the Barossa floor and continue all the way up to the cooler reaches of some 500m.
+Yes, there’s attention to detail around mainly older vines, but also on the ancient bedrock — shallow sites of loamy sand to clay to quartzite gravel.
+It’s what makes this an exceptional growing region.
+Ideal for variety of fruit profiles and superb acid retention.

-> Our wine club was created to reward our most valued supporters for their continuous loyalty.
+Our wine club was created to reward our most valued supporters for their continuous loyalty.